realyasser/DBManager/README.md

 #### 1. Download

 That all you have to do is downloading this software and run it.

+#### 2. Start using it

+Input your Database File location and start managing and browsing it.

 ### ❓ Why did I make this for free?